Measure and Improve Robustness in NLP Models: A Survey: Open Questions

-\paragraph{Connection between Human-like Linguistic Generalization and NLP Generalization} \citet{linzen-2020-accelerate} argue NLP models should behave more like humans to achieve better generalization consistently.
-It is interesting to note that how humans solve NLP tasks exactly is still under exploration, and to what extent models should leverage human-knowledge is still a debatable topic\footnote{http://www.incompleteideas.net/IncIdeas/BitterLesson.html}.
-Nonetheless, if certain stable properties from human perception can be better understood and utilized \cite{geirhos2018imagenettrained,hinton2021represent}, it can potentially advance models' robustness in a more meaningful way.
+\paragraph{Connections between Human-like Linguistic Generalization and NLP Generalization} \citet{linzen-2020-accelerate} argue NLP models should behave more like humans to achieve better generalization consistently.
+It is interesting to note that how humans process information in NLP tasks exactly is still under exploration, and to what extent models should leverage human-knowledge is still a debatable topic.\footnote{\url{http://www.incompleteideas.net/IncIdeas/BitterLesson.html}} Nonetheless, if we can better understand and utilize the robustness properties in human perception, we can potentially advance models' robustness in a more meaningful way.